 For 17 years (2000-2017), Tracey served as Dean of Trinity Episcopal Cathedral, a thriving and diverse urban congregation, a center for arts and music, and a gathering place for those devoted to Cleveland and its future.
 Trinity Cathedral is part of Trinity Commons, an award-winning, environmentally sustainable, urban campus developed under Dean Lind’s leadership.
 During her tenure, Dean Lind also led the establishment of Greater Cleveland Congregations and a number of other faith-based and civic initiatives.
 She also is the author of Interrupted by God: Glimpses from the Edge.

 From 1989-2000, Tracey was Rector of St. Paul’s Episcopal Church in Paterson, New Jersey, where she led the effort to revitalize a large, multicultural urban congregation and establish the St. Paul’s Community Development Corporation.
 Prior to entering seminary, Tracey worked for a decade in nonprofit management, city planning, and community organizing.
-She continues that work as a board member of a variety of nonprofit organizations, including the Episcopal Church Pension Fund, Judson Retirement Services, and Cleveland Neighborhood Progress.
+She is a Think Tank member with the Association for Frontotemporal Degeneration (AFTD) and continues as a board member of a variety of nonprofit organizations, including the Episcopal Church Pension Fund and Judson Retirement Services.

 A native of Columbus, Ohio, Tracey is an alumna of the Columbus School for Girls.
 She holds a bachelor’s degree in urban studies from the Honors College at the University of Toledo, a master’s of community planning from the University of Cincinnati, and a master’s of divinity from Union Theological Seminary in New York.